Home Depot: Further Declines Likely, But Poised For Strong Recovery

 That said, there are concerns that home ownership is set to decrease significantly as a result of the hit to economic growth caused by the COVID-19 pandemic.

 While an economic downturn will most likely mean that buyers decide to postpone potential home purchases, I do not foresee that renting will become a more attractive option than home buying outright.
-Even if there is lower demand for rents, rental prices can only decrease by so much – until it gets to a point where a homeowner would simply be better off selling a property rather than renting it out.
-As an example, when rent controls were introduced in San Francisco in 1994, it was found that rental housing supplies decreased by 15% as landlords decided to sell – which ultimately defeated the purpose of rent controls in the first place.
+Even if there is lower demand for rents, rental prices can only decrease by so much - until it gets to a point where a homeowner would simply be better off selling a property rather than renting it out.
+As an example, when rent controls were introduced in San Francisco in 1994, it was found that rental housing supplies decreased by 15% as landlords decided to sell - which, ultimately, defeated the purpose of rent controls in the first place.

-We could well see a similar trend emerge in this instance.
-While rent relief is being pushed for under the current environment and could offer temporary relief to tenants, landlords are simply likely to sell in the longer-term and we see a pattern of lower rent supply available on the market.
+We could very well see a similar trend emerge in this instance.
+While rent relief is being pushed for under the current environment and could offer temporary relief to tenants, landlords are simply likely to sell in the longer term, and we see a pattern of lower rent supply available on the market.
 In turn, this would likely mean that we see a higher proportion of home ownership, even if more people are frozen out of the real estate market outright.
-Under this scenario, I expect that Home Depot will come to see an overall rise in demand for its products over the longer-term as the rent-to-buy mix continues to shift towards the latter option.
+Under this scenario, I expect that Home Depot will come to see an overall rise in demand for its products over the longer term as the rent-to-buy mix continues to shift towards the latter option.

 Before the onset of the COVID-19 pandemic, Home Depot had reported strong financial results for Q4 2019.
 For instance, the company saw comparable sales for fiscal 2019 increase by 5.2 percent, with an operating margin of 14%.
 Moreover, the company grew its quarterly dividend by 10% to $1.50 per share.